 Section 59-155-150.
 (A) With the enactment of this chapter, the State Superintendent of Education shall ensure that every student entering publically funded prekindergarten and kindergarten beginning in Fiscal Year 2014-2015 will be administered a readiness assessment by the forty-fifth day of the school year.
 Initially the assessment shall focus on early language and literacy development.
 Beginning in Fiscal Year 2018 - 2019, the assessment must assess each child's early language and literacy development, mathematical thinking, physical well-being, and social-emotional development.
 The assessment may include multiple assessments, all of which must be approved by the board.
 The approved assessments of academic readiness must be aligned with first and second grade standards for English/language arts and mathematics.
-The purpose of the assessment is to provide teachers and parents or guardians with information to address the readiness needs of each student, especially by identifying language, cognitive, social, emotional, health problems, and concerning appropriate instruction for each child's identified needs must be provided, in writing, to the parent or guardian.
+The purpose of the assessment is to provide teachers and parents or guardians with information to address the readiness needs of each student, especially by identifying language, cognitive, social, emotional, health problems, and concerning appropriate instruction for each child.
+The results of the assessment and the developmental intervention strategies recommended to address the child's identified needs must be provided, in writing, to the parent or guardian.

 Reading instructional strategies and developmental activities for children whose oral language skills are assessed to be below the norm of their peers in the State must be aligned with the district's reading proficiency plan for addressing the readiness needs of each student.
 The results of each assessment also must be reported to the Read to Succeed Office.